Vsollery/Final-Project_FrameworkProg/README.md

 ### Middlewares

-Though there are a lot of middlewares that are used in this project, the three main ones are as follows:
+Though there are a lot of middlewares that are used in this project:

 ```
 protected $middlewareAliases = [